kitchell/DeepLearningTutorial_LBspectrum/Introduction.md

+# Introduction to Deep Learning
-# Tutorial for applying 'Deep Learning' neural networks to the Laplace Beltrami shape data
+### Tutorial for applying 'Deep Learning' neural networks to the Laplace Beltrami shape data

 In this tutorial we will show how to implement several different types of neural networks for classification with the shape descriptor computed by the Laplace Beltrami operator.
 We will be using the Keras library in Python with a Tensorflow backend.